0xPolygonID/refresh-service/docs/example.md

 **Authentication module for setup iden3comm handler**

-To ascertain whether a user is the rightful owner of the credentials they intend to refresh, it is essential to implement an authentication module.
+To be sure whether a user is the owner of the credentials they want to refresh, it is essential to implement an authentication module.
 To initiate the process, you should initialize the [Iden3comm package manager](https://github.com/0xPolygonID/refresh-service/blob/main/packagemanager/packagemanager.go).

 In the context of a refresh service where JWZ tokens are verified, you will require the verification_key.json for the authV2 circuit.
 Additionally, to confirm the existence of the user in the issuer's state, one needs to know the issuer's state contract:

-State contract for **Polygon** **Mumbai**: `0x134B1BE34911E39A8397ec6289782989729807a4` State contract for **Polygon** **Mainnet**: `0x624ce98D2d27b20b8f8d521723Df8fC4db71D79D`
+- State contract for **Polygon** **Mumbai**: `0x134B1BE34911E39A8397ec6289782989729807a4`
+- State contract for **Polygon** **Mainnet**: `0x624ce98D2d27b20b8f8d521723Df8fC4db71D79D`

 To authorise the user’s JWZ token, it is necessary to define a function that verifies proof and the issuer’s state.
 Once the authorization is complete, the refresh service will be aware of the user’s DID from the JWZ token.
-This enables a comparison to ensure that the credential being refreshed contains the same DID in the credential subject.
+Now you can ensure that the credential being refreshed contains the same DID in the credential subject.

 > **NOTE:** It is crucial to verify whether a user is the owner of the credential that potentially will be refreshed.
 Without this verification, an attacker could refresh and obtain a third-party credential.
 >